cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-001100
-### Group Title:
-The network device must be configured to use an authentication server to authenticate users prior to granting administrative access.

 ### Rule Title:
 The network device must be configured to use an authentication server to authenticate users prior to granting administrative access.